 - See if your kids can solve the Mystery on the Iditarod Trail.

 - If you have dog-lovers in your house, they will appreciate this story about a boy who sets up a sled dog school to save his math grade.

-- This National Geographic book is full of stunning photos and rich stories about the 49th state.
+- National Geographic Treasure of Alaska is full of stunning photos and rich stories about the 49th state.